alexander-meyer/red_badger_coding_challenge/README.md

 - does it have a scent?
 - if it has a scent, to which movable coordinates does this scent pertain?

 NOTE: upon writing this out, I feel like these could have been collapsed to a single property (e.g. `scentDirection`, which could be N, E, S, W, or `null`).
-This would greatly simplify things
+This would greatly simplify things.
+Also upon writing this out, I feel like perhaps we would want to store whether a robot is present on a grid square for the edge case of overlap (this is expanded upon down below)

-THe other part of our program is the robot.
+The other part of our program is the robot.
 Rather than building a class, I decided to go for another object, though with the amount of logic that was necessary, perhaps a class would have been better suited to handle all the methods.

 We want to store on a particular robot:
 - its coordinates